 Orbit Full Spectrum view

-This new analysis offers a toolset for the diagnosis of different types of malfunctions such as unbalance, rotor crack, partial rub/ full annular rub, fluid induced instabilities etc. Sometime it is hard to differentiate between two or more malfunctions, but the Full Spectrum helps to find the root cause.
+This new analysis offers a tool set for the diagnosis of different types of malfunctions such as imbalance, rotor crack, partial rub/ full annular rub, fluid induced instabilities etc. Sometime it is hard to differentiate between two or more malfunctions, but the Full Spectrum helps to find the root cause.

 Process Data listings